Who Has the Most Receiving Yards and Touchdowns in NFL Playoff History?

 Jerry Rice has the most receiving yards in NFL playoff history by a wide margin

-In those 29 NFL playoff games, which includes four appearances in the Super Bowl, three with the 49ers and one with the Raiders, Jerry Rice caught 151 passes (another NFL record) for 2,245 yards, which is 803 yards more than the man in second place, Julian Edelman.
+In those 29 NFL playoff games, which included four appearances in the Super Bowl, three with the 49ers and one with the Raiders, Jerry Rice caught 151 passes (another NFL record) for 2,245 yards, which is 697 more than the man in second place, Travis Kelce.
 Here’s a look at the top five.

 - Jerry Rice: 29 games — 2,245 receiving yards